 View our development opportunities to help you advance your career at King County:

-- Employee Resources and Affinity Groups: These groups are a great opportunity to enhance your professional growth, while supporting our equity and social justice priorities and embodying our “racially just” value.
+- King County Affinity Groups: These groups are a great opportunity to enhance your professional growth, become part of a community, and support King County’s equity and social justice priorities.